Motorcyclist and passenger ready to ride in the city, illustrating the importance of safety when riding two-up on a motorcycle.

 Stay connected safely

-Riding two-up often means navigating toward an unknown destination, handling the unexpected, or finding a specific location.
+Riding as a duo often means navigating toward an unknown destination, managing the unexpected or finding a specific place.

-Having a visible and securely mounted phone is essential for following a route without distraction.
-That's where the Shapeheart Motorcycle Stand becomes a true ally.
-Thanks to its secure magnetic mount and its waterproof Sleeve, it lets you glance at your GPS in an instant, even with a passenger on board.
-It is compatible with all types of handlebars or mirrors, and its stable and reliable system withstands vibrations, sudden braking, and all weather conditions.
+Having a phone that is visible and securely mounted is essential for following a route without distraction.
+That's where the Shapeheart motorcycle stand becomes a true ally.
+Thanks to its secure magnetic mount and its waterproof sleeve, it lets you check your GPS at a glance, even with a passenger on board.
+It is compatible with all types of handlebars or mirrors, and its stable and reliable system withstands vibrations, sudden braking and all weather conditions.

 • Téléphone fixé sur un support Shapeheart en moto duo, GPS visible, sécurité et accessibilité maximales.
 Téléphone fixé sur un support Shapeheart en moto duo, GPS visible, sécurité et accessibilité maximales.